 - How do you ensure that all staff, even those who do not have direct contact with children are suitable?

-- How do you check/screen if their qualifications are genuine?
+- How do you check their qualifications are genuine?

 - Do you also conduct checks and screening of volunteers?